-JBL GO 2 Review 2020: Mini But Mighty Bluetooth Speaker
+JBL GO 2 Review: Mini But Mighty Bluetooth Speaker

 Dynamite comes in small packages.
-And the JBL GO 2 Bluetooth speaker is one of those mini, dynamite Bluetooth speakers you’ve been trying to find.
+And my JBL GO 2 review will tell you it's one of those mini, dynamite Bluetooth speakers you’ve been trying to find.

 You’re active, and you need something you can just clip, turn on your favorite audio, and go.